Dobefu/DLiteScript/docs/content/docs/standard-library/strings/replace.md

 +++
 title = 'strings.replace'
 linkTitle = 'replace'
-description = 'Replaces the first occurrence of a substring.' weight = 0 draft = false
+description = 'Replace the first occurrence of a substring.
+Find and substitute text patterns in strings for single replacements.
+Part of the strings namespace.' weight = 0 draft = false
 +++